 The University of Washington's Department of Human Centered Design & Engineering regularly works with regional K-12 schools on activities designed to engage pre-college students and their teachers in the field of human-centered design.

 Our outreach activities include conducting user-centered design workshops in high school and middle school classrooms, hosting students for workshops on the University of Washington campus, and professional development for teachers.
-HCDE Senior Lecturer Andrew Davidson leads this effort.
+Andrew Davidson, Associate Teaching Professor in HCDE leads this effort.

 Engineering Discovery Days

 Every April, elementary through high school students explore interactive exhibits, hands-on activities, and UW labs.
 High school students and families learn about admissions, financial aid, engineering programs, and university life.
 More »

 High-achieving Washington high school students can apply to live on campus with UW Math Academy, an intensive, four-week summer session.
 Students prepare for college-level math and engineering in a supportive, challenging, and fun learning community.
 More »